Michael Stipe: Philanthropy

 In August 2022, Stipe announced a contribution of his 2018 debut solo track, "Future, If Future" to be featured on a bioplastic 12″ vinyl record to support Brian Eno's Earthpercent.

 In February 2024, Stipe donated handwritten lyrics for the song "Nightswimming" to an auction benefitting Médecins Sans Frontières, also known as Doctors Without Borders, in Gaza.

-in October 2025, Stipe donated signed handwritten lyrics for the song "At My Most Beautiful" for an auction benefit held by Housing Works.
+In October 2025, Stipe donated signed handwritten lyrics for the song "At My Most Beautiful" for an auction benefit held by Housing Works.

 Personal life

 Stipe is vegetarian and co-owned a vegetarian restaurant, Guaranteed, in Athens, Georgia.
-He lives with his long-term partner, photographer Thomas Dozol, in New York and Berlin.
+He lives with his long-term partner, French photographer Thomas Dozol, in New York and Berlin.

 In 1983, Stipe met Natalie Merchant of the band 10,000 Maniacs; the two started a friendship, and eventually had a romantic relationship for a period of time.

 With the success of the albums Out of Time (1991) and Automatic for the People (1992), R.E.M. became mainstream music stars.
 Around 1992, rumors that Stipe had contracted HIV began to circulate.
 He responded with the following: